Abhith-S/Arweave-Bundlr-Storage/README.md

-## NodeJs application using Bundlr to store files on the Arweave Network.
+## Next.js application using Bundlr to store files on the Arweave Network.

 To run this project: